noctuid/dotfiles/README.md

 See the README in the remap folder for more info.

 ## Emacs With Vim Bindings
 I messed around with emacs for about a day to try to replicate as much of the functionality I have in vim with the same bindings (because I would never use emacs' defaults).
 Emacs is pretty awesome.
 The configuration is infinitely more complicated, but I see some interesting possibilities for doing certain things that I will try when I have the time and motivation to configure emacs further.
-My ~/.emacs may be of use.
+My `.emacs` may be of use.

 ## Make Gifs in MPV
 I thought it would be efficient to set up bindings within mpv to create gifs.
 I previously made a basic script to convert an existing video to a gif in mpv by having a binding to mark the start time and a binding to mark the end time.
 It's probably best to use the original video file for creating frames, but I've found it much easier (and really without any downside in terms of quality) to just record the active window (usually mpv in fullscren) using ffmpeg and convert that video into a gif instead using ffmpeg and imagemagick's convert.
 This is nice because it works for anything in mpv, even if you're streaming it (i.e. youtube videos).
 With bindings set up outside of mpv using a hotkey program (i.e. sxhkd), it can be used for any window (i.e. a fullscreen web player) to make a gif not of indecent size with a lack of much hassle.

-See bin/mpv/
+See `bin/mpv/`
 # Credit
 will add